Black hole superradiant instability from ultralight spin-2 fields

-For the hydrogenic unstable modes, $\nabla H\sim H/r_{\rm Bohr}$ so that in the small-coupling limit the second terms in Eq.~\eqref{orders} are smaller than the first ones.
-By comparing the leading cubic terms with the mass terms for $H_{ab}$ at the level of the action~\cite{Ikeda:2019fvj}, we can estimate that nonlinearities become important when

-i.e. when the massive spin-2 field is of the order of the effective Planck mass associated to the second metric.
-Since $\epsilon$ is essentially unconstrainted, the nonlinear scale is parametrically smaller than $M_P$ but can nonetheless be very high.
-As long as $|H_{ab}|\ll \epsilon M_P$ our analysis (which neglects nonlinearities in $H_{ab}$) is robust.
-In the opposite regime, interesting novel effects such as ``bosenovas''~\cite{Yoshino:2012kn,Yoshino:2015nsa} from massive spin-2 fields and formation of geons~\cite{Aoki:2017ixz} with self-interactions can occur.

 {{\bf{\em Acknowledgments.}}} We thank Eugeny Babichev for interesting discussion.
 R.B. acknowledges financial support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No. 792862.
 P.P. acknowledges financial support provided under the European Union's H2020 ERC, Starting Grant agreement no.~DarkGRA--757480, and , and under the MIUR PRIN and FARE programmes (GW-NEXT, CUP:~B84I20000100001).
 The authors would like to acknowledge networking support by the COST Action CA16104 and support from the Amaldi Research Center funded by the MIUR program "Dipartimento di Eccellenza" (CUP:~B81I18001170001).
+This research was supported by the Munich Institute for Astro- and Particle Physics~(MIAPP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC-2094 - 390783311.